 Ownership, Structure & Corporate Strength

-GO Outdoors operates as GO Outdoors Retail Limited, a private limited company registered in Bury, Lancashire (company number 12659342, incorporated June 2020).
-As a wholly owned subsidiary of JD Sports Fashion Plc, a FTSE 100-listed global retail group, it benefits from shared supply chains, logistics expertise, and financial backing.
+GO Outdoors operates as GO Outdoors Retail Limited, a wholly owned subsidiary of JD Sports Fashion Plc.
+This relationship provides significant advantages, including shared supply chain efficiencies, logistics expertise, and financial stability in a competitive retail landscape.

 Store Network & Expansion Strategy